bhauman/figwheel-main/docs/docs/your_own_page.md

 Now when you start Figwheel and the browser opens up to display the root server route it will be served from your handler.

-If you are creating an SPA wish `pushState` routing you may want every route or a small subset of routes to return the `home` page.
+If you are creating an SPA with `pushState` routing you may want every route or a small subset of routes to return the `home` page.
 As you can see it would be pretty straight forward to modify the above handler to return the `home` page when needed.

 [ring-handler]: ../config-options#ring-handler
 [open-url]: ../config-options#open-url